r4npo4/r4npo4.github.io/_posts/2025-03-03-PG_BlackGate.md

 -rwxr-xr-x 1 root root 17056 Dec  6  2021 /usr/local/bin/redis-status
 ```

-I extracted strings in binary  with `strings` command.
+I extracted strings in the binary  with `strings` command.
 Therefore, I obtained the value `ClimbingParrotKickingDonkey321`, which is presumed to be the `Authorization Key` value and observed that the command `/usr/bin/systemctl status redis` was also executed.
 ```sh
 prudence@blackgate:/tmp$ strings /usr/local/bin/redis-status
 strings /usr/local/bin/redis-status